Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Introduction

 Neuron-level analyses revealed that transformer models contain task-specific or language-specific neurons: certain neurons activate predominantly when processing syntax-related tasks, while others respond more strongly to specific languages~\cite{LLMLanguageNetwork,tang2024languagespecificneuronskeymultilingual}.
-Recent work has extended mechanistic understanding to multimodal settings, such as identifying domain-specific neurons specialized for medical images or document understanding~\cite{huo-etal-2024-mmneuron}.
-Manipulating these domain-specific neurons causes only modest performance changes on these domains (at most 10\% accuracy degradation)~\cite{huo-etal-2024-mmneuron}.
-Recent research on LLMs has also found {\em super weights} that are decisive for model's functionality~\cite{qin2025achillesheelllmsaltering,yu2025superweightlargelanguage}.
+Recent research on Large Language Models (LLMs) has also found {\em super weights} that are decisive for model's functionality~\cite{qin2025achillesheelllmsaltering,yu2025superweightlargelanguage}.
 A tiny fraction of neurons can be crucial for safety mechanisms in LLMs: safety neurons have been identified that are responsible for model alignment and refusal behaviors, such as rejecting malicious prompts~\cite{chen2024finding,zhao2025understanding}.
 Inspired by neuroscience, researchers have developed interventional methods, such as neuron ablation~\cite{LLMLanguageNetwork}, that introduce {\em virtual lesions} to identify critical components~\cite{li2024optimal,meyes2019ablation}.
-However, existing works have overlooked the robustness limits of LVLMs, for example the identification of subsets of neural units whose ablation triggers complete catastrophic collapse.
+Recent work has extended mechanistic understanding to multimodal settings, such as identifying domain-specific neurons specialized for medical images or document understanding~\cite{huo-etal-2024-mmneuron}.
+Manipulating these domain-specific neurons causes only modest performance changes on these domains~\cite{huo-etal-2024-mmneuron}.
+However, existing works have largely focused on unimodal LLMs and overlooked the robustness limits of LVLMs from a mechanistic interpretability standpoint, for example the identification of subsets of neural units whose ablation triggers severe performance degradation or complete catastrophic collapse.
 This problem is important given the deployment of LVLMs in safety-critical applications such as autonomous driving \cite{zhou2024visionlanguagemodelsautonomous} and medical diagnosis \cite{LI2025102995}.
-A natural question arises: \emph{which neurons should be removed for an LVLM to completely fail?} If this number is small, adversarial attacks targeting these {\em critical neurons} could lead to catastrophic consequences.